-Homer Simpson is many things - selfish, lazy, dumb, loveable.
-But is Homer Simpson a god?
-Believe it or not, there's pretty compelling evidence floating around the Internet to suggest the Simpson patriarch is secretly the God (or a god) of his universe (and maybe even ours too).
-Thank Homer for this divine Homer Simpson fan theory.
+Homer Simpson may be many things (a liar, a pig, an idiot, a Communist, definitely not a porn star) but is Homer Simpson a god?
+Believe it or not, there's pretty compelling evidence floating around the Internet to suggest the Simpson patriarch is secretly the God (or a god).

 Most cartoon characters seem to live ageless, infinitely long lives.
-But this is never explicitly depicted as immortality - more a kind of "frozen in time" stasis.
-Homer, however, has existed in both the ancient past, as shown in Season Two Episode 13, "Homer Vs. Lisa and the Either Commandment," and the distant future, as demonstrated in Season Five Episode 4, "Rosebud."
+Every character on The Simpsons, in fact, seem to be suspended in time at the same age forever; Maggie is and will always be a baby (with the exception of flash-forward episodes).
+That's not what we're talking about here, because it's never explicitly depicted as immortality - more a kind of "frozen in time" stasis.
+Homer, however, has existed in both the ancient past, as shown in Season Two Episode 13, "Homer Vs. Lisa and the Eighth Commandment," and the distant future, as demonstrated in Season Five Episode 4, "Rosebud."

 These aren't ancestors or alternate versions of Homer; he is very clearly himself in these different times.
 Meanwhile, in these distant pasts and futures, other characters either don't exist at all, or exist in an altered, artificial state that has allowed them to survive.
 Homer is the only one who exists, as Homer, all across the timeline.Agree or disagree?

 Homer Has Survived Things No Normal Human ShouldVideo: YouTube

 Speaking of certain death, The Simpsons is a show in which characters die permanently.
 Maude Flanders is perhaps the most famous example of this.
 Homer, on the other hand, seems un-killable.
 He's had multiple strokes, heart attacks, and suffered horrific physical injuries.